rongbin666/glitter-sdk-py/docs/examples.rst

     url = 'http://127.0.0.1:26659'
     glitter_client = GlitterClient(url)

-Or use the default root url
+Or use the default root url:

 .. code-block:: python